 Fraud is characterized by intentional deception.
 Some common forms of fraud to watch for follow:

-- Failing to complete a leave form when required
+- Failing to get approval for leave when required

 - Stealing cash receipts

 - Paying for personal expenses with university funds